Make Your Own Elderberry Syrup. It’s Easy!

 Oh, magnificent elderberry!
 Is there anything you can’t do?

-Sambucus nigra is a shrub in which the bark , flowers and berries have been used for centuries as powerful medicine.
-Elderberry is effective in treating cold, flu and viruses, as well as stimulating the immune-system.
-It has even been used to treat cancer, HIV, nerve disorders and inflamations.
+Sambucus nigra, Black Elderberry, is a shrub in which the bark, flowers, and berries have been used for centuries as powerful medicine.
+Elderberry is effective in treating cold, flu, and viruses; as well as stimulating the immune-system.
+It has even been used to treat cancer, HIV, nerve disorders and inflammations.
 Many studies have been done to prove it’s effectiveness, as doctor Mary Bove highlights and cites in this report.

-A daily regimine of elderberry for prevention, especially in cold and flu season, is highly recommended by folk healers, naturopathic doctors and western medicine doctors as well.
+A daily regimen of elderberry for prevention, especially in cold and flu season, is highly recommended by folk healers, naturopathic doctors, and western-medicine doctors as well.

 Luckily, elderberry is easy to work with (and to wildcraft), and from the berries: syrups, elixirs, extracts, jams, and anything imaginable can easily be made.
 It has no known side effects and is well tolerated by almost all; however, just be sure to avoid the red elderberry, as they are toxic.

 At the beginning of October, DH, Sweet Baby and I took a trip to the East side of our state, (the warm and dry side), to visit family and to seek out the remaining elderberry.
 There wasn’t much still available, but we managed to harvest a shoebox-full, and that was just enough for us to make about a quart of syrup.

 TIP: On a cookie sheet, freeze the berries on the stem.
 Once they are good and frozen, you can quickly and easily crumble them off of their stems.